 It’s impossible to overstate Eric von Schmidt’s prominence in the Cambridge folk scene during the late ‘50s and ‘60s or the scope of his influence on other folk musicians across New England and beyond.
-An accomplished illustrator and painter in addition to being a singer, songwriter, guitarist and banjo player, von Schmidt was widely respected as the area’s leading country-blues specialist and in the liner notes to von Schmidt’s 1969 album Who Knocked the Brains Out of the Sky, Bob Dylan wrote that he “could sing the bird off a wire and the rubber off a tire.”
+Aside from his obvious gifts as a singer, songwriter, guitarist, banjo player, illustrator and painter, he was widely viewed as among New England’s leading folk-blues scholars and his legacy has reverberated through decades like that of few others.

-He said he was inspired to learn guitar after hearing Leadbelly’s rendition of “Good Night, Irene” on the radio at age 13, and while in high school he went to New York City frequently to watch folk artists playing in small clubs and coffeeshops.
-During those years, he befriended Greenwich Village folk icon Ramblin’ Jack Elliot, who helped land the 16-year old von Schmidt his radio debut, where he played “Pretty Polly” on banjo.
+He said he was inspired to learn guitar after hearing Leadbelly’s rendition of “Good Night, Irene” on the radio at age 13.
+When he was in high school, he often went to New York City to watch folk artists playing in tiny clubs and coffeeshops, eventually befriending Greenwich Village folk icon Ramblin’ Jack Elliot, who helped land the 16-year old von Schmidt his radio debut (where he played one song, the traditional murder ballad “Pretty Polly,” on banjo).
+“Eric’s got that wild spirit,” Elliot told The Boston Globe in 1996.
+“And he doesn’t water the music down for polite society.”

-On February 2, 2007, von Schmidt died at age 75.
-As The Boston Globe wrote in his obituary, “Harvard Square was a center of the rebirth of folk music in America in the late 1950s and 1960s.
-And Eric von Schmidt was its raffish, raspy, bearded midwife.”
+“Harvard Square was a center of the rebirth of folk music in America in the late 1950s and 1960s,” read a lengthy obituary in The Boston Globe, “and Eric von Schmidt was its raffish, raspy, bearded midwife.”

 (by D.S.
 Monahan)